Destroyer7s/robot-skimmer/README.md

 url = ""
 counter = 0
-with open('topmillion.csv', newline='') as csvfile:
+with open('topmillion.csv', newline='') as csvfile: # Allows top million url's to be read directly from and excel sheet or .csv file
     with open('scraped_robots.txt', 'w') as file:
         data = csv.DictReader(csvfile)
         print("|--------------------------|")